Oathbringer by Brandon Sanderson

 (Book Three In ‘The Stormlight Archives’ or ‘The Way of Kings Series’)

-Tensions in Urithiru and all across Roshar rise, which is to be expected since the end of man seems inevitable in light of another Desolation.
+Tensions in Urithiru and all across Roshar begin to rise, which is to be expected, since the end of man seems inevitable in light of another Desolation.
 Dalinar Kholdin bonded with a fragment of the Stormfather himself sets out to avert this the only way they see possible, with a united Roshar.
 However the Kingdoms of Roshar are reluctant to trust the ancestor of a conquer, The Sunmaker, who also happens to be the infamous ‘Blackthorn’, despite what he may preach of peace and that mankind uniting was their only chance of surviving the Desolation or in other words an apacolapse.
-What if Dalinar’s words are not enough to convince the world’s leaders would war be the answer?
+What if Dalinar’s words are not enough to convince the world’s leaders?
+Would war be the answer?
 Luckily the Oathgates and Knights Radiant could provide the solution he’s been looking for but, will they be enough?

 Teen Rating: Words are simply not enough to describe how good The Stromlight Archive is in my opinion but, I’ll give it a go.
-I’ve been waiting eagerly, counting down the days to Oathbringer’s release and now that I’ve finally read it, it’s an understatement to say it blew my expectations way, despite the fact they steadily grew higher and higher with each passing day until it’s release.
+I’ve been waiting eagerly, counting down the days to Oathbringer’s release and now that I’ve finally read it, it’s an understatement to say it blew my expectations away, despite the fact they steadily grew higher and higher with each passing day until it’s release.
 If you’re a book lover or if you simply like all things fantasy related and you haven’t read the Stromlight Archives yet, you might want to give it some thought because these are possibly the best series of books I think I’ve ever come across.
 5/5 14+